jainsaurabh033/DesiQnA/README.md

 # DesiQnA
-DesiQnA is question and answer platform where someone ask question and other will answer them with their knowledge.
+DesiQnA is question and answer platform where anyone can ask question and other will answer them with their knowledge.

 <div align='center'>